 #10 Pasture-Raised Chicken

-Naturally raised, organic chicken is very nutritious (and appetizing).
+Pasture raised chicken is a tasty and nutritious Indian brain food.
 It’s a good source of dietary choline, B6 and B12 vitamins, and lean protein.

 Choline is essential for creating acetylcholine.
-This is a brain chemical that regulates your memory.
+This is a brain chemical that controls your memory.

 B vitamins, on the other hand, help to create neurotransmitters like dopamine, which boost your motivation and focus.